The symplectic cohomology of magnetic cotangent bundles: Introduction

-The main idea is that by the sheaf property of symplectic cohomology alluded to above, the symplectic cohomology for the non-magnetic case can be obtained from a chain complex generated by magnetic geodesics via an appropriate algebraic tweak of the Floer complex. \begin{rem} For a generic metric $g$ a much stronger statement can be shown by more elementary methods.
+\begin{rem} For a generic metric $g$ a much stronger statement can be shown by more elementary methods.
 Namely, for each non-trivial free homotopy class $a$ there is a magnetic geodesic for all high enough energy levels.
 In the non-generic case Proposition \ref{pr:non-contractible} permits the existence of an infinite sequence of ``gaps'', i.e, open intervals of levels for which there are no periodic orbits in a given class.
 We do not know whether this actually occurs.
 It is also natural to ask whether Proposition \ref{pr:non-contractible} can be upgraded to a statement concerning Biran-Polterovich-Salamon capacities.
 For this connection we point the reader to \cite{Gong2018} for related results. \end{rem} Secondly, one can also use vanishing of symplectic cohomology to obtain obstructions to Lagrangian embeddings in magnetic cotangent bundles.
-Here is an application of this principle, which is proved as Theorem \ref{thm:lagapp} in Section \ref{sec:applications}. \begin{pr} Let $N$ be a closed manifold of finite type and let $ \sigma \in \Omega^2(N)$ denote a closed 2-form that is not weakly exact.
+Here is an application of this principle, which is proved as Theorem \ref{thm:lagapp} in Section \ref{sec:applications}. \begin{pr} Let $N$ be a closed orientable manifold of finite type and let $ \sigma \in \Omega^2(N)$ denote a closed 2-form that is not weakly exact.
 Suppose $ i \colon L \hookrightarrow T^*N$ is a closed Lagrangian embedding.
-Then $i_* \colon H_*(L ; \mathbb{Z}) \to H_*(T^*N ; \mathbb{Z})$ is not injective. \end{pr} The proof uses the fact that if $L$ is $H_*$-injective the machinery of \cite{FukayaOhOhtaOno2009} allows for the definition and non-vanishing of $HF^*(L,L)$ as well as the existence of a unital ring map $SH^*(T^*N ; \omega_{ \sigma}) \to HF^*(L,L; \omega_{ \sigma})$ (the closed-open map).
+Then $i_* \colon H_*(L ; \mathbb{Z}) \to H_*(T^*N ; \mathbb{Z})$ is not injective. \end{pr} The proof uses the fact that if $L$ is $H_*$-injective the machinery of \cite{FukayaOhOhtaOno2009} allows for the definition and non-vanishing of $HF^*(L,L)$ as well as the existence of a unital ring map $SH^*(T^*N \! \colon \! \omega_{ \sigma}) \to HF^*(L,L \! \colon \! \omega_{ \sigma})$ (the closed-open map).
 There are several variants of Proposition \ref{pr:lagrangian}.
 For example, instead of $H_*$-injectivity, it suffices to assume that $L$ is simply connected.
-A closely related statement which does not rely on the machinery of \cite{FukayaOhOhtaOno2009} is Theorem \ref{thm:LagBdDisc} below stipulating that \textit{any} closed Lagrangian must bound holomorphic discs of a-priori bounded energy.
+A closely related statement which does not rely on the machinery of \cite{FukayaOhOhtaOno2009} is Theorem \ref{thm:LagBdDisc} below stipulating that \textit{any} closed Lagrangian must bound holomorphic discs of a priori bounded energy.